How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 • SOX/PCI-DSS: Financial and payment card regulations demand strict controls.

 A single misstep, like pasting regulated data into a public AI model, can lead to legal action or loss of customer trust.
+Rigorous testing of AI tools and processes is essential to validate that they meet regulatory and ethical standards before deployment.

 Intellectual Property Drain: Safeguarding Your Secret Sauce